pborenstein/tmux-tools/docs/integration.md

 ## Overview

-tmux-tools provides multiple integration points for automation, scripting, and workflow optimization.
-This guide covers common integration patterns, automation examples, and best practices for incorporating tmux-tools into your development workflow.
+tmux-tools provides JSON export and scripting capabilities for integrating session inspection into automation workflows.
+This guide covers integration patterns, monitoring examples, and best practices for incorporating tmux session data into your development workflow.

 ## JSON API Integration